LumiGauss: Relightable Gaussian Splatting in the Wild: Conclusions

 \section{Conclusions}

 We present \ours{}---the method capable of decoupling environment lighting and albedo of objects from images \textit{in-the-wild}.
 To this end, we apply 2DGS~\cite{huang20242dgs} to reconstruct the object's surface accurately and then use our proposed training components that correctly disentangle light properties from the rendered colors.
 As we show in the experiments, our approach achieves better reconstruction results than the baselines.
-We also present that one of our contributions---modeling shadows via leveraging Spherical Harmonics properties---provides shadows of high fidelity that react appropriately to changing environment light.
-We posit that \ours{} pioneers the direction where inverting the rendering process from images \textit{in-the-wild} reconstructs high-quality scene properties without sacrificing the fidelity of the output.
+We also present that one of our contributions---modeling shadows via leveraging Spherical Harmonics properties---provides shadows of high fidelity that react appropriately to changing environment light. \ours{} is a novel approach in the direction of inverting the rendering process from images \textit{in-the-wild}, reconstructing high-quality scene properties without sacrificing the fidelity of the output.